shekharsg/Interstate-Agro-Trade-Pollution-in-India-/README.md

 Interstate Trade Exacerbates Agricultural Pollution in Food Bowls of India

+# Data
-# file combined.csv contains interstate trade data from 2009 to 2020 for India. along with that nutrient input and loss calculation data has been provided here.
+file combined_data_rice_wheat.csv contains interstate trade data from 2009 to 2020 for India.
+Along with that, nutrient input and loss calculation data have been provided here.